tda-qchem/tda-qchem-explorations/docs/simple_ED_BNP_homemorphisms.md

     ```

-# Motivation for these explorations:
+# Commentary

 The purpose of these explorations is to reasses the homeomorphism between BNP and ED function for the (1) H2O-H2O, (2) oxirane, and (3) tetrahedrane molecular systems.
-According to [this work](https://onlinelibrary.wiley.com/doi/full/10.1002/qua.22215), BNP and ED are homeomorphic in system (1) but not in molecules (2) and (3).
+According to [Popelier .....](https://onlinelibrary.wiley.com/doi/full/10.1002/qua.22215), BNP and ED are homeomorphic in system (1) but not in molecules (2) and (3).

+As indicated in the cited work, the lack of homeomorphism can be attributed to different reasons

+Our analyses show that the ....

+We revisit this issue on an example of water clusters in XXXX.